WordPress Optimize

 • Compression of the individual data packets

-Once you have understood this, you can also make sensible adjustments to the 10 most important WordPress optimization parameters.
-And for more complex optimization steps, there are also experts who can bring your website up to scratch.
+Once you have understood this, you will be able to make sensible adjustments to the 10 most important WordPress optimisation parameters.
+And for more complex optimisation steps, there are also experts who can get your website up to scratch.

 The loading time will thank you!